 My Thoughts On Every NCAA Football Game For the Playstation 2

-I get asked all the time on my thoughts on all of the NCAA Football games, especially from the Playstation 2 and Xbox era.
+I get asked all the time about my opinion on all of the NCAA Football games, especially from the Playstation 2 and Xbox era.
+I’ll gladly give my them, but these usually get lost in the comments section of one of my videos.
+So I thought it best to collect all of my thoughts in one place.

 This is not a review on every game per se, just highlights on the good and bad of them all from my point of view in hopes that you can decide which game is worth your time.
+I’m not going to try and cover every little facet of each game so forgive me if I don’t mention something.

+I have plenty to say about some games and not much about others.
 I have played all 10 games that came out for the ps2.
 I have put in what feels like thousands of hours in some and not many in others.

 Maybe over time I can spend more time in those that didn’t get enough attention.
 I will update this post if and when my opinions change.